adrianratnapala/2023-web-censorship-laws/web-safetyism.md

 too expensive to actually prosecute the bad guys or otherwise to be bound by the rule of law.

-Yet far for being a response to new circumstances, this innovation is a throwback to the dawn of the printing press.
-Renaissance princes as found it much easier to regulate printers than authors and much more effective to quietly strangle publication than to risk high-profile trials.
+Yet far from being a response to new circumstances, this innovation is a throwback to the dawn of the printing press.
+Renaissance princes found it much easier to regulate printers than authors and much more effective to quietly strangle publication than to risk high-profile trials.

 The failure of this approach should be a warning from history.
 Today the printing presses of the advanced world are remarkably free.
-Whatever laws might regulate the electronic media, it is the sacred right of the literati to put almost any kind of [smut][50shades] or [nononsense][daskap] into print.
-This sacred right is the outcome of a Darwinian process where minority of societies taking this seemingly immoderate approach included those that were long lived, prosperous, powerful or humane enough to set the standards for the civilsed world.
+Whatever laws might regulate the electronic media, it is the sacred right of the literati to put almost any kind of [smut][50shades] or [nonsense][daskap] into print.
+This sacred right is the outcome of a Darwinian process.
+The minority of societies that took this seemingly immoderate approach included those that were long-lived, prosperous, powerful, and humane enough to set the standards for the civilised world.

 [50shades]: https://en.wikipedia.org/wiki/Fifty_Shades_of_Grey
 [daskap]: https://en.wikipedia.org/wiki/Das_Kapital